Ada-France/aflex/README.md

 ## Version 1.6 - Under development

 - New option -P to generate a private Ada package for DFA and IO
+- New directory `%yydecl` to allow passing parameters to `YYLex` or change the default function name
 - Reformat code using `gnatpp`

 ## Version 1.5.2021 - Dec 2021